🦮 OPToggle Demo

 Let's go over the Rego code quickly:

-• billing_users holds a set of all users that their role is "billing".
+- We declare two sets of users: billing_usersandus_users.- billing_usersholds a set of all users that their role is "billing".

-• us_users holds a set of all users that their country is "US".
+- us_usersholds a set of all users that their country is "US".

-• We use the "data." prefix to reach the data.json content.
+- We use the "data." prefix to reach the data.json content.

 Our example data.json code have bob as a billing user and alice, bob, and eve as US users.
 You can follow this link to test the Rego part of the demo separately.